Chamoli, Uttarakhand

 Start early for a short but demanding trek through rugged terrain and thin air

-The climb to Kalu Vinayak is steep and requires frequent breaks for acclimatization
+The climb to Kalu Vinayak is steep and requires frequent breaks for acclimatisation

-Visit the black stone Kalu Vinayak Temple, an important spiritual and rest point
+Visit the black stone Kalu Vinayak Temple, an important spiritual and resting point

 From here, the trail descends slightly before the final stretch to Bhagwabasa